minhdirox/mnf/README.md

-Change the configuration (config.ini) and then execute compress.php via cli or browser
+Change the configuration (config.ini) and then execute compress.php via cli or browser-changed